 Additionally, Mr. Pirner often presents to groups associated with the Advisory Board's other research and membership programs.
 In this capacity, he delivers keynote addresses to members of the Advisory Board's Employee and Physician Engagement Initiatives and various Technology Collaboratives.
 He is also one of the lead faculty members for the "Doctors at the Helm" national conferences that have been presented in the United States and Australia.

 Outside of his work with the Advisory Board, Mr. Pirner has reviewed submissions for the "Narrative Matters" section of Health Affairs, the Policy Journal of the Health Sphere, in which authors a health policy issue through the lens of a personal narrative/essay.
 He also is involved in public service initiatives in Washington, D.C., where he lives.

-Craig received his bachelor of arts, summa cum laude, from Washington University in St. Louis with majors in music, political science, and educational studies.
+Prior to joining the Advisory Board, Mr. Pirner was Assistant Director of Undergraduate Admissions at Washington University in St. Louis and a public speaking instructor for the University's Career Center.
+He received his AB, summa cum laude, from Washington University in St. Louis, with triple majors in music, political science, and educational studies.
 He was twice awarded the Antoinette Dames prize for outstanding achievement.